 Baby teeth, or primary teeth, are very important to your child’s health and development.
 They help your child chew, speak and smile.
 Your baby was born with all twenty teeth below their gum.

 The baby teeth hold space in your child’s jaw for permanent teeth that are growing under the gums.
 If a baby tooth is lost prematurely, it can cause the permanent tooth to drift into the empty space and create problems with crowding or crooked teeth.

 It’s important to start your child’s dental care by the first erupted tooth or no later than their first birthday.
-At Jenkins & LeBlanc, we can provide tips to comfort your child during the teething process.
+At LeBlanc and Associates, we can provide tips to comfort your child during the teething process.